Local Development Server

 backend server

-To keep your data across restarts, use the --persist-data flag:
+To keep data across restarts, use --persist-data:

 backend server --persist-data